The 12 best ways to avoid inheritance tax

-In this article I look at 10 ways to avoid inheritance tax, or at least reduce it, and start inheritance tax planning.
+In this article I look at 12 ways to avoid inheritance tax and how to start inheritance tax planning.
+I also explain the inheritance tax changes that will impact pensions.

 Before we start, it is worth knowing what your potential inheritance tax bill could be.
 This inheritance tax calculator will quickly work out what your potential IHT bill could be, in the worst-case scenario.
 The average IHT bill in the UK is £215,000 according to the latest data from HMRC.